sudheerapte/popcornserver/doc/commands.rst

 Complex Example
 ^^^^^^^^^^^^^^^

-Let us say our board game requires adjacent moves.
+Let us say our board game allows adjacent moves.
 We need to encode the adjacency information in our UX state model::

               a